 At Go Natural look out for our green and red spot stickers on the price tags of our fruit and vegetables.
 We identify the certified organic fruit and vegetables (green spot) and spray free, locally grown produce (red spot) so you can make an informed purchase decision.

 When it comes to selecting organic meat and dairy products, it’s not enough to ensure animals are simply free ranging and grass fed.
-When you buy ‘certified organic’ meat and dairy, you can be sure it is sourced from animals that are reared without synthetic growth hormones or processed grains, in an absence of inhumane electric prodders and machinery.
-They also use natural breeding and weaning methods that are stress free and gentle on both mother and baby.
+When you buy ‘certified organic’ meat and dairy, you can be sure it is sourced from animals that are reared without synthetic growth hormones or processed grains, and using humane breeding and weaning methods that are both gentle and kind to mother and baby.
 When you buy grass fed only, without the certification logo, you must check it is from a reputable farm that uses as many of the above principles as possible.

 Research suggests that organic meat, dairy and eggs can contain up to 50% more beneficial omega 3 fats as well as higher levels of Vitamin E, iron and other minerals.
 We also believe organic meat has a superior flavour and tenderness.
 Happy animals = tasty, nutritious meat!

-- Ensure they have an organic certification logo, which shows they are fed a diet of organic grain and allowed to free range on pastures with access to fresh grass and wild bugs.
+Check for the organic certification logo.
+This ensures the chickens are fed a diet of organic grain and produce, as well as, allowed to free range on pastures with access to forage fresh grass and wild bugs.
 An organic egg producer is also only allowed a maximum of 2500 chickens per hectare, as opposed, to a maximum of 10,000 for free range only.

 If the producer is not certified, check the eggs come from a home or farm (preferably locally), that allows free ranging outdoors in adequate spaces and are fed a mixed diet of grain and fresh produce to gain maximum nutritional benefits.

-- Barn laid and cage free eggs can be misleading terms as these chickens can simply be crammed into a barn or shed in an overcrowded space with no access to pastures.
-It pays again to check their origin.
+Barn laid and cage free eggs can be misleading terms as these chickens can simply be crammed into a barn or shed in an overcrowded space with no access to pastures or the outdoors.

 you may also like